amineelgardoum-rgb/transactions_e_commerce_pipeline/README.md

 - **Source 1 (Faker Data):**

   1. Open [http://localhost:8000/real_time_response](http://localhost:8000/docs) in your browser.
-  2. Every time you click "Execute", a new transaction is sent to the `transactions` Kafka topic.
+  2. Every time you click "Execute", a new transaction is sent to the `transactions-topic` Kafka topic.
 - **Source 2 (Mockoon Data):**

   1. Open [http://localhost:8001/transactions](http://localhost:8001/transactions) in your browser.
-  2. This service will fetch data from the Mockoon API and send it to the `transactions_mockoon` Kafka topic.
+  2. This service will fetch data from the Mockoon API and send it to the `transactions_topic` Kafka topic.

 > **What's Happening?**
 > When you click "Execute", the FastAPI service sends a message to a Kafka topic.
 The `consumer` service is listening to these topics, and upon receiving a message, it immediately writes the data into MongoDB.